A UN 2.0 System, Multilateralism 2.0 and its Educational Tools Unmasked from Interpreting a Formerly Impossible Web 2.0 Metaphor

 As a groundbreaking research, Adewale M. Bakare has interpreted a formerly impossible Web 2.0 Metaphor during EU-GRASP for Changing Multilateralism.
 Consequently, a 21st century global governance approaches, axioms, frameworks, models and theories have unmasked a UN 2.0 System, Multilateralism 2.0 & Intercontinental Relations.
-Therefore, upgraded global decision-making structures are proposed for tackling climate change, pandemics, extreme poverty, global conflicts & global economic crises.
+Therefore, our global decision-making structures are upgraded for tackling climate change, pandemics, extreme poverty, global conflicts & global economic crises.

 TRANSPORT AND MOBILITY